 You can dispute the decision.
 The council will provide you with a ‘decision letter’ detailing why your application was denied.
 You’ll need to respond, explaining why you think the reasons for denying your application are incorrect.

 Sometimes, an application can be denied because you didn’t provide enough detail, or the application didn’t emphasise the severity of the challenges you face – in which case, this is the perfect opportunity to set the record straight.

 Blue Badge renewal

 Your Blue Badge will be valid for a maximum of three years (unless you receive the mobility component of Disability Living Allowance at the higher rate, in which case it can be issued to cover a shorter period).
-You’ll need to apply for a renewal around six to eight weeks before the badge expires to allow time for processing.
+You must apply for a renewal before the current badge expires.
+It is advisable to do this at least 12 weeks before the badge expires to allow time for processing.

 The process of renewing a Blue Badge is very similar to the initial application process.

 You can renew your Blue Badge online, or print out, fill in and return an application form by post (see the ‘How to get a Blue Badge’ section above for more information).